ChilRev: Meixiu

 Influence: Meixiu has done quite well with her Falun Gong and student minions.
 She continues to make inroads with Chinese diplomats, too, usually via their offspring who are eager to believe the tales of the Black Dragon Princess.
 Meixiu knows that her time in DC is probably limited, however, and she seeks to “beat the Kindred at their own game,” building a balance of prestation favors and extending promises she hasn’t yet decide if she’ll honor.

-9 responses to “ChilRev: Meixiu”
+9 thoughts on “ChilRev: Meixiu”

-I think it’s a good character but it raises an important question, when creating CotR are you guys only going to be taking into account Kindred of the West? no Cathayans or Laibon?
+1. I think it’s a good character but it raises an important question, when creating CotR are you guys only going to be taking into account Kindred of the West? no Cathayans or Laibon?

 Though I understand that the focus is on Kindred I think it might be nice to have a few Revolutionaries from the other vampiric lineages.

-That’s really outside the scope for this book, I think.
+• That’s really outside the scope for this book, I think.
 Following so closely on the heels of V20, the objective here is to rekindle that classic Vampire feel.
 If we pursue the other “vampire type” source material, the’ll have their own support, but for the time being, I think we want to keep the attention of the strong central appeal of the game.

-She also seems like she’d be a fantastic foil for a Mage group.
+2. She also seems like she’d be a fantastic foil for a Mage group.
 Oracle bones?
 Tell me more!

 My one question is: is it realistic that someone involved in Falun Gong would also have been on the street earlier in student protests?
 It just feels a tad “convenient.”
 I was under the impression that these were two very different movements appealing to two very different segments of the very large and diverse Chinese population.